TymonZ/digital-garden-jekyll-template/_notes/music.md

 Currently I have two separate projects, pxltr and tymon zaniewski.
 Pxltr is dedicated to jungle and breakcore music with heavy ambient influence inspired by the the late 90's scene.
+Tymon zaniewski is an alias under with I publish more experimental tracks made on my modular setup.

 **pxltr**